GAPSL: A Gradient-Aligned Parallel Split Learning over Data-Heterogeneous Edge Computing Systems: Implementation

-To evaluate the learning performance of \name, we adopt two widely used image classification datasets: CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}.
-CIFAR-10 consists of 10 distinct object classes with 50,000 training and 10,000 test images, while CIFAR-100 comprises 100 fine-grained categories, with each category containing 500 training and 100 test samples.
-In our experiment, we consider both IID and non-IID data settings: i) In the IID setting, the global dataset is randomly shuffled and evenly distributed among all participating client devices, ensuring uniform class distribution and balanced sample sizes; ii) In the non-IID setting, we adopt the Dirichlet data partitioning~\cite{hu2025faster,lin2025leo,zhang2024multi} to set varying degrees of class imbalance controlled by parameter $\alpha$, where a larger $\alpha$ indicates a more balanced class across edge devices.
+The evaluated datasets and models are selected to fit the memory and computing capacities of our SL testbed (comprising Jetson Orin NX and Jetson Nano), thereby enabling a representative performance evaluation in edge computing systems.
+For the datasets, we adopt two widely used image classification datasets: CIFAR-10 and CIFAR-100~\cite{krizhevsky2009learning}.
+In our experiment, we consider both IID and non-IID data settings: i) In the IID setting, the global dataset is randomly shuffled and evenly distributed among all participating edge devices, ensuring uniform class distribution and balanced sample sizes; ii) In the non-IID setting, we adopt the Dirichlet data partitioning~\cite{hu2025faster,lin2025leo,zhang2024multi} to set varying degrees of class imbalance controlled by parameter $\alpha$, where a larger $\alpha$ indicates a more balanced class across edge devices.
+For the network architectures, we evaluate \name using VGG-16~\cite{simonyan2014very} and Vision Transformer-Base (ViT-Base)~\cite{dosovitskiy2020image}.
+For model partitioning, we split both models into client-side and server-side models for deployments.
+For VGG-16, the first four convolutional layers are designated as the client-side model, and the remaining layers are deployed as the server-side model.
+For ViT-Base, the first three transformer blocks constitute the client-side model, with the subsequent blocks processed by the server as the server-side model.